Trans-Tasman: Trans-Tasman travel bubble

 Trans-Tasman bubble refers to the proposed quarantine free travel bubble for the Trans-Tasman region during the COVID-19 pandemic.
 It is also known as the COVID-safe travel zone.
 The travel bubble allows entry across the other country's borders.
 During 2020, there were also plans to extend Australia and NZ's planned COVID-safe travel zone to Pacific island countries to mediate the effects of the pandemic on the economy of the Pacific island countries.

 In June 2021, the marine industry has also raised the potential for a sea bubble for superyachts and cruises to travel across the Tasman.

 Trans-Tasman legal proceedings

-There has been historically a legal connection between the case law of the two countries.
+There has been historically a legal connection between the case law of the two countries, both of which come from the Common law tradition.
 As such the Trans-Tasman Proceedings Act 2010 was created to streamline the process of managing both civil and criminal proceedings with elements spanning across Australia and New Zealand.
 This act has provisions regarding service of Australian documents in New Zealand, the granting of interim relief for civil proceedings commencing in the other country, the service of subpoenas, remote appearances, and enforcement of judgments in the other country.
 This Act concerns largely administrative law and governs the procedural practice across these two countries.
 Problem solving courts within this region are evolving to better capture Trans-Tasman relations.